Trivaxy/Loller2BF/README.md

 # Loller2BF
-A BrainLoller to BF Code translator.
+A BrainLoller to BF Code transpiler.